-On December 23, 2020, GPC resigned as the SC 14C-1 operator effective on that date.
-The JV elected NPG Pty Limited ("NPG"), GPC's affiliate, on the same day to become the replacement operator.
+On December 23, 2020, GPC resigned as the SC 14C-1 operator, and the JV elected GPC's affiliate, NPG Pty Limited ("NPG"), as its replacement.

-On February 1, 2021, Three60 Energy formally assumed operational control of the Intrepid FPSO following a transition period with Rubicon Offshore that lasted 4-1/2 months from September 2020 to January 2021.
+On February 1, 2021, Three60 Energy formally assumed operational control of the FPSO, now called Intrepid Balanghai, following the transition period with ROI from September 2020 to January 2021.

-In June 2021, upon the DOE's request, NPG prepared a new decommissioning plan ("DP") that will be implemented once Caloc Field reaches its end of life.
-The new DP updated the 2016 Abandonment Plan and the 2020 Suspension & Abandonment Plan, which had already received DOE approval.
-The DP was submitted to the DOE on July 30, 2021.
-It documents the scope and associated cost of final field decommissioning, including the plans for the FPSO, subsea equipment, and production wells.
-The decommissioning activity will cost around US\$ 24 million, with US\$ 9.5 million allocated for FPSO disconnection and subsea equipment abandonment, and US\$ 14.5 million for the permanent plugging and abandonment ("P&A") of the production wells.
-The Caloc Field will remain viable to operate even beyond the expiry date of SC 14C-1 in December 2025.
+In June 2021, the DOE requested that NPG prepare a new decommissioning plan ("DP") for Galoc Field's eventual closure.
+This DP updated the 2016 Abandonment Plan and the 2020 Suspension & Abandonment Plan, both of which had received DOE approval.
+Submitted on July 30, 2021, the DP outlines the scope and estimated costs of final field decommissioning, including the FPSO, subsea equipment, and production wells.
+The total decommissioning cost is projected at \$24 million, with \$9.5 million allocated for FPSO disconnection and subsea equipment abandonment and \$14.5 million for permanent plugging and abandonment ("P&A") of the production wells.

-In January 2023, Matahio Energy completed the acquisition of NPG, which owned a 78.8% operated interest in the Caloc Field, as well as PUI, the owner of the FPSO Intrepid Balanghai.
+In January 2023, Matahio Energy completed the acquisition of NPG, which operates the Galoc Field, and PUI, which owns the FPSO Intrepid Balanghai.
 In March 2023, ownership of the FPSO was transferred directly from PUI to NPG.
-Following this transfer, NPG (acting as a corporate entity and not in its capacity as SC 14C-1 Joint Venture Participant) entered into a new bareboat charter with the other JV Partners, including FEPC, for the purpose of continuing production operations at the Caloc Field.
+Following this transfer, NPG (acting as a corporate entity and not in its capacity as SC 14C-1 Joint Venture Participant) entered into a new bareboat charter with the other JV Partners, including FEPC, for the purpose of continuing production operations at the Galoc Field.